 Best Student Experience

-For six consecutive years Loughborough University has been voted England’s Best Student Experience for six consecutive years in the Times Higher Education league table.
+Loughborough is the only university to have been voted England's Best Student Experience for six consecutive years in the Times Higher Education league table.

-It highlights the excellent community atmosphere, extra-curricular activities and societies, and the good environment on campus and around the University, as well as first rate sports facilities and good connections with industry.
+It highlights the excellent community atmosphere at Loughborough, the extra-curricular activities and societies that are offered, and the great environment on campus and around the University, including the first-rate sports facilities.

 Queen’s Anniversary Prize

-Loughborough University has been outstandingly successful in receiving a total of six prestigious Queen’s Anniversary Prizes for Higher and Further Education.
+Loughborough has been outstandingly successful in receiving a total of seven prestigious Queen’s Anniversary Prizes for Higher and Further Education.

 They are awarded biennially, in recognition of work carried out by universities and colleges which is judged to be of outstanding excellence.